agence-webup/colibri/README.md

 # Colibri

-A light and easy to use AJAX uploader fully customizable via HTML and CSS.
+A light and easy to use AJAX uploader fully customizable via HTML and CSS with drag & drop support.

 ![](https://media.giphy.com/media/l4FGp62U3cIVgrTxu/giphy.gif)